-Sharon Walker, Graduate Services Coordinator - sswalker@ncsu.edu Educational Leadership, Policy, and Human Development

-Sharon is an exceptional resource if you have logistical questions about the Higher Education Program, course schedules, event planning, and much more.
+Pauline Elleflson, Graduate Services Coordinator - pvellefs@ncsu.edu Educational Leadership, Policy, and Human Development Pauline is an exceptional resource if you have logistical questions about the Higher Education Program, course schedules, event planning, and much more.
 She is also the primary liaison between the Higher Education Program and other offices on campus that serve graduate students.